x86ed/technocrat/templates/commands/specify.md

 Given that feature description, do this:

-1. Run the script `{SCRIPT}` from repo root and parse its JSON output for BRANCH_NAME and SPEC_FILE.
+1. Run the command `technocrat create-feature --json {ARGS}` from repo root and parse its JSON output for BRANCH_NAME and SPEC_FILE.
 All file paths must be absolute.
-  **IMPORTANT** You must only ever run this script once.
+  **IMPORTANT** You must only ever run this command once.
 The JSON is provided in the terminal as output - always refer to it to get the actual content you're looking for.
-For single quotes in args like "I'm Groot", use escape syntax: e.g 'I'\''m Groot' (or double-quote if possible: "I'm Groot").
 2. Load `templates/spec-template.md` to understand required sections.

 3. Follow this execution flow: